 Personally, I divide photo gear (and pretty much every other) purchase into four categories, all based on cost/value assessment for my use cases.

 None of this relates to the "art" of photography, only to being able to capture more and/or technically better images of the types I like to pursue.
 Any interest in enhancing artistic/creative ability will involve activities other than reading camera specs.

-While it would be ideal if a single manufacturer provided the exact products designed to match an individual’s wants, needs and financial ability, unfortunately each maker differs in various aspects.
+While it would be ideal if a single manufacturer provided the exact products designed to match an individual’s wants -- figuratively speaking, a personal photography unicorn -- needs and financial ability, unfortunately each maker differs in various aspects.
 One must eventually make a selection from among imperfect choices, and inevitably the chosen pick will involve compromises given that these products are manufactured on a large scale for a broad audience rather than custom built to one’s exact specifications.
 (Of course, one can also buy into multiple brands.)

 When I decided to concentrate on bird photography and

 moved on from Minolta a couple of decades ago, Canon was an easy choice over